-Practice rounds are available after 12:00 PM on the Saturday and Sunday prior to the Championship.
-Practice rounds may be available during the week prior to the Championship.
-The price for a practice round is $30.00 + tax.
-Please call (386) 426-5210 to arrange your practice round.
+Practice rounds are available one week prior to the event after 12:00 PM the weekend prior on a space available basis.
+Morning tee times are only available at the club's discretion.
+The price for a practice round is $35.00 + tax.
+Please call 941-378-3608 to arrange your practice round.
 The proper place to practice your golf swing is on the driving range, hitting multiple shots on the course is unacceptable.

 Defending Mid-Amateur Champion